wp-plugins/magazine-edition-control/readme.txt

 === Magazine Edition Control ===
 Contributors: erwinwolff
 Donate link: http://www.microformatica.com/internet-services/buy-support
-Tags: magazine, control, version control, content management, edition, index, management Requires at least: 2.9.1
+Tags: magazine, control, version control, content management, edition, index, management, editor, weekly, daily, posts Requires at least: 2.9.1
 Tested up to: 2.9.1
-Stable tag: 1
+Stable tag: 1.1

 Control the editions of your magazine or just group up the content of your blog.
 Easy and with no expensive software.